sarahc-dev/takeaway-project/README.md

 #### Outline

 - Dish class - will initialize with a name of dish and price.
 It will have two methods to return the name and the price.
 - Menu class - will initialize with an empty array which will hold a list of Dish instances.
-It will have two methods - to add dishes to the menu and to check if a Dish is on the menu.
+It will have three methods - to list the menu items, add dishes to the menu and to check if a Dish is on the menu.
 - MenuFormatter class - will initialize with a Menu instance and have one method to format the menu.
 - Order class - it will initialize with a Menu instance, an empty order array and a total.
 It will have one method - which will allow the user to order some number of dishes and it will check the dish is on the menu, add it to the order and calculate the total order price.
 - ReceiptFormatter - will initialize with an Order instance and have one method to return a formatted receipt with order details and total.